 If using kefir powder the process is the same but there will be no grains to remove when finished.
 Each sachet produces a fixed amount of milk kefir and is not reuseable like grains.

+What's it like?
 Um, well, it does take a little getting used to.
 It has a slightly acidic, tart flavour which could be described as slightly lemony but after few slurps you do begin to warm to it.
-It does have a slighty fizzy taste as mentioned in the title but don’t let that put you off, it also contains a tiny amount of alcohol produced by the fermentation process so may indeed be a good hangover cure!
-If you’re not ready for full blown milk kefir you can mix it with fruit smoothies or add a little maple syrup or vanilla extract for flavour.
+It does have a slighty fizzy taste as mentioned in the title but don't let that put you off, it also contains a tiny amount of alcohol produced by the fermentation process so may indeed be a good hangover cure!
+If you're not ready for full blown milk kefir you can mix it with fruit smoothies or add a little maple syrup or vanilla extract for flavour.

 Here's the funny thing though, you really do feel great after you drink it, very relaxed and calm and, well, happy!
 The word 'kefir' comes from the Turkish 'keif' which means 'good feeling', kefir in Russian apparently means 'pleasure drink'.
 Give it a go, once you get hold of the grains all you need is milk to make an endless supply of fizzy, milky happiness!

-Kimchi was the big revelation of the day for me because of it’s range of subtle flavours and light spiciness.
-If you haven’t tried it I think you’ll be surprised at how fresh it tastes, it is bright, open and delicious with a youthful crunch that makes it difficult to stop eating.
-It’s becoming very trendy with the healthy set in the States (for good reason) so start making your own now and be ahead of the ‘smug’ wave when the craze inevitably hits our shores.
+Korean Kimchi (Kim-Chee) Kimchi was the big revelation of the day for me because of it's range of subtle flavours and light spiciness.
+If you haven't tried it I think you'll be surprised at how fresh it tastes, it is bright, open and delicious with a youthful crunch that makes it difficult to stop eating.
+It's becoming very trendy with the healthy set in the States (for good reason) so start making your own now and be ahead of the 'smug' wave when the craze inevitably hits our shores.